voxos-ai/bolna/README.md

 ## Contributing
-We love all types of contributions: whwether big or small helping in improving this community resource.
+We love all types of contributions: whether big or small helping in improving this community resource.

 1. There are a number of [open issues present](https://github.com/bolna-ai/bolna/issues) which can be good ones to start with
 2. If you have suggestions for enhancements, wish to contribute a simple fix such as correcting a typo, or want to address an apparent bug, please feel free to initiate a new issue or submit a pull request